demisto/content/Packs/GoogleChat/Integrations/GoogleChat/README.md

 Google Chat integration allows you to send messages and conduct surveys.

-This integration was integrated and tested with version xx of GoogleChat.
+This integration was integrated and tested with version xx of Google Chat.

 ## Configure Google Chat on Cortex XSOAR